prasantlingamaneni/counter-api/README.md

 Technologies used
 -----------------
-Core Java
-Spring
+Core Java, Spring

 Libraries Used
 ----------------
-Junit
-json-simple
-jackson-databind
+Junit, json-simple, jackson-databind